xolox/vim-easytags/README.md

     :let g:easytags_cmd = '/usr/local/bin/ctags'

-### The `easytags_file` option
+### The `g:easytags_file` option

 As mentioned above the plug-in will store your tags in `~/.vimtags` on UNIX and `~/_vimtags` on Windows.
-To change the location of this file, set the global variable `easytags_file`, e.g.:
+To change the location of this file, set the global variable `g:easytags_file`, e.g.:

     :let g:easytags_file = '~/.vim/tags'

-A leading `~` in the `easytags_file` variable is expanded to your current home directory (`$HOME` on UNIX, `%USERPROFILE%` on Windows).
+A leading `~` in the `g:easytags_file` variable is expanded to your current home directory (`$HOME` on UNIX, `%USERPROFILE%` on Windows).

-### The `easytags_always_enabled` option
+### The `g:easytags_always_enabled` option

-By default the plug-in automatically generates and highlights tags when you stop typing for a few seconds.
+By default the plug-in automatically generates and highlights tags when you stop typing for a few seconds (this works using the [CursorHold][cursorhold] automatic command).
 This means that when you edit a file, the dynamic highlighting won't appear until you pause for a moment.
-If you don't want this you can configure the plug-in to always enable dynamic highlighting:
+If you don't like this you can configure the plug-in to always enable dynamic highlighting:

     :let g:easytags_always_enabled = 1

-Be warned that after setting this option you'll probably notice why it's disabled by default: Every time you edit a file in Vim, the plug-in will first run Exuberant Ctags and then highlight the tags, which slows Vim down quite a lot.
-I have some ideas on how to improve this latency by executing Exuberant Ctags in the background, so stay tuned!
+Be warned that after setting this option you'll probably notice why it's disabled by default: Every time you edit a file in Vim, the plug-in will first run Exuberant Ctags and then highlight the tags, and this slows Vim down quite a lot.
+I have some ideas on how to improve this latency by running Exuberant Ctags in the background (see my [shell.vim][shell] plug-in) so stay tuned!

-Note: If you change this option it won't apply until you restart Vim, so you'll have to set this option in your `~/.vimrc` script (`~/_vimrc` on Windows).
+Note: If you change this option it won't apply until you restart Vim, so you'll have to set this option in your [vimrc script][vimrc].

-### The `easytags_on_cursorhold` option
+### The `g:easytags_on_cursorhold` option

 As I explained above the plug-in by default doesn't update or highlight your tags until you stop typing for a moment.
 The plug-in tries hard to do the least